rantahar/introduction-to-mpi/_episodes/01-introduction.md

 Passing Interface, and is a low level, minimal and extremely flexible set of commands for communicating between copies of a program.

+#### Chose a programming language

+- You can choose to display code examples and exercises in C, Fortran and/or Python.
+- Simply toggle the "Display Language" buttons above.
+- C and Fortran programs need to be *compiled* with a compiler before being executed, while Python programs are executed directly by the Python interpreter.

 ## Using MPI

 > ## MPI on HPC